EzequyelT/React-Chart/README.md

-Full-stack project using **React** on the frontend with an interactive organizational chart, and **Node.js** on the backend.
+React Chart is a full-stack project using React on the frontend with an interactive organizational chart styled with Tailwind CSS, and Node.js on the backend.
+The project also uses html2canvas and jspdf to export parts of the UI as images or PDFs.

----
-How to execute the project
+How to execute the project:

----
-1-Clone the Repository
+Clone the repository:
 git clone https://github.com/EzequyelT/React-Chart.git
 cd React-Chart

----
-2-Install frontend dependencies
+Install frontend dependencies:
 npm install

----
-3-Start the frontend
+Start the frontend:
 npm run dev

----
-4-Navigate to the Backend Folder cd backend
+Navigate to the backend folder: cd backend

----
-5-Install Backend Dependencies
+Install backend dependencies:
 npm install

----
-6-Start Backend
+Start the backend:
 npm start

----
+Note: All required packages (like Tailwind CSS, html2canvas, and jspdf) will be installed automatically when running npm install.

+Technologies used:
+Frontend: React, Vite, Tailwind CSS, html2canvas, jspdf, react-icons, react-organizational-chart
+Backend: Node.js